Residency

 • Homestead exemption with matching address

-• Guardianship documents (issued by a Mississippi Court or the MS Dept. of Human Services
+• Guardianship documents (issued by a Mississippi Court or the Mississippi Department of Human Services)

 • Prior or Prior-prior year State income tax return